Jo-Wilfried Tsonga: 2009: First ATP Masters 1000 doubles title

 Tsonga then entered the French Open.
 He recorded his first-ever match win at the tournament by defeating Julien Benneteau in the first round.
 He then had wins over Juan Mónaco and Christophe Rochus, before his fine run ended at the hands of fifth seed Juan Martín del Potro.
 Next up was the Gerry Weber Open, Tsonga suffered a straight-set defeat against German Tommy Haas in the second round.
 However, In doubles, Tsonga was paired with his French compatriot Marc Gicquel, but they were also defeated in round two.

 Tsonga then entered Wimbledon.
 He survived a tough four-set against Andrey Golubev and received a walkover from Simone Bolelli, before losing to Ivo Karlović of Croatia.
 At the Legg Mason Tennis Classic in Washington, D.C, Tsonga lost to the American John Isner in the second round.
 Tsonga made his debut at the Rogers Cup in Montreal, Quebec, Canada.
 He defeated Rainer Schüttler and Gilles Simon.
 In the quarterfinals, he overcame No. 1 Roger Federer, coming back from an injury timeout after winning the first set by a dive-volley, as well as being 1–5 down in the third set.
-He advanced to the semifinals, where he lost to Andy Murray in straight sets.
+In the semifinals he lost to Andy Murray in straight sets.

 At the Western & Southern Financial Group Masters in Cincinnati, Tsonga made an early exit from the singles category, unexpectedly losing to No. 124 Chris Guccione of Australia.
 In doubles, Tsonga and Michaël Llodra lost to Mahesh Bhupathi and Mark Knowles in the quarterfinals.